rmukh/spherical_ridgelets/README.md

     ./sphridg -i my_dmri.nrrd -ridg ridgelets_coefficients.nrrd

 # Outputs
-*-ridg* gives a 4D file with the same spatial size as an input, and the last dimension is a vector of representation (ridgelets) coefficients.
+*-ridg* gives a 4D file with the same spatial size as an input.

 *-sr* provides a reconstructed signal **without** b0 volumes with the same spatial size as an input.

 *-ext_sr* generates a reconstructed signal **without** b0 volumes at the diffusion-encoding directions shipped with the external gradient table.

 *-A* outputs a spherical ridgelets basis.

+**IMPORTANT!** The output of the reconstructed images is always saved with the 1st dimension representing diffusion-encoding directions!

 # Notes on ODF and its directions
 Output file for the ODF maximum directions (-omd) has a shape of input dMRI file.
 Each voxel contains ODF directions and ODF values organized as (x, y, z, odf value) for each direction.
 Now a maximum number of directions is fixed to 6 (3 directions, each has an antipode).